 Your appointment in the Chemotherapy & Infusion Center (CIC) will begin with blood work in our phlebotomy area, conveniently located within the Chemotherapy & Infusion Center.
 Your results, expected within an hour, will determine whether you’re healthy enough to have treatment that day.
 That means that if you have an 8 a.m. appointment, the time it takes for lab test results and pharmacy preparation of the drug means that your chemotherapy may not begin until about 9 a.m.
 It is important that you are aware of this in the event you have to arrange for transportation or any other personal matter.
 If you are healthy, you’ll be assigned a treatment chair and a nurse who will review your wellbeing, answer any questions, initiate your therapy, and tend to your needs and comfort for the duration of your treatment.

 We want your appointment to go as safely and smoothly as possible and we want you to know what to expect so you can plan accordingly.
 As we strive to provide the best and latest cancer treatments, nothing is more important to us than your safety and your comfort.
 We welcome your suggestions as to how to make this experience more comfortable for you.

 Length of Treatment

 Administration of chemotherapy in CIC can take anywhere from 30 minutes to 10 hours, depending on the treatment protocol, dose, and how it is administered.
-Those that require more than 10 hours are done in the In-patient section of Roswell or at home.
-Ask your doctor prior to your first treatment how long they expect it will take.
+Those that require more than 10 hours are done in the inpatient area of Roswell or at home.
+Before your first treatment, ask your doctor how long it should take.
 For the remaining treatments, you can check with the CIC staff.